 Our Code of Ethics and Principles of Conduct is the foundation for our unwavering commitment to integrity, compliance, and ethical conduct.
-Since the merger with Express Scripts® in late 2018, the compliance and ethics teams worked to prepare an updated and refreshed Code, applicable to all employees, officers and directors, as well as consultants, suppliers, volunteers, interns and trainees, and those who work with us under collective bargaining agreements.
+The compliance and ethics teams oversee the annual review and update to the Code, which is applicable to all employees, officers and directors, consultants, suppliers, volunteers, interns and trainees, and those who work with us under collective bargaining agreements.

-Similar to the legacy Cigna Code, the refreshed Code addresses key topics, including conflicts of interest; full, fair and accurate reporting; protection of private, sensitive or confidential information; insider trading; and adherence to laws and regulations affecting the conduct of Cigna’s business, as well as Cigna’s prohibition on retaliation against any individual who, in good faith, reports violations of company policy or unlawful conduct.
-The updated Code also incorporates language for Express Scripts business lines, including expanded language for Government Business lines and reporting fraud, waste, and abuse.
+In 2020, Cigna updated its Code as part of an annual refresh process.
+The subsequent Code was approved by Cigna’s Board of Directors.
+The Code continues to address key topics, including avoiding conflicts of interest; promoting a respectful and safe workplace; engaging in full, fair, and accurate reporting; protecting private, sensitive, or confidential information; refraining from insider trading; preventing money laundering; honoring economic sanctions and trade restrictions; engaging in fair business practices and competition; respecting the environment; and adhering to laws and regulations affecting the conduct of Cigna’s business, as well as Cigna’s prohibition on retaliation against any individual who, in good faith, reports violations of company policy or unlawful conduct.
+The latest updates to the Code further strengthen our commitment to compliance, ethical conduct and integrity, and our core values, including by providing examples of acts that could constitute a bribe.
 In addition, the Code satisfies the listing requirements of the New York Stock Exchange, which mandate that a code of conduct address at minimum conflicts of interest; corporate opportunities; confidentiality; fair dealing; protection and use of company assets; compliance with laws; rules and regulations; and reporting of illegal or unethical behavior.

-Cigna’s Code is published in Arabic, Chinese (Simplified and Traditional), Dutch, English, French, French Canadian, Indonesian, Italian, Korean, Spanish, Thai, and Turkish.
-Although our Code covers suppliers, Cigna also has a Supplier Code of Ethics, which we include in our standard supplier contracts.
-Both of these codes sets forth four basic ethical principles, including compliance with all applicable laws; rules and regulations; avoidance of conflicts of interest; protection of company assets; and a commitment to behave ethically.
+Cigna’s Code is published in Arabic, Chinese (Simplified and Traditional), Dutch, English, French, French Canadian, Indonesian, Italian, Korean, Spanish, and Thai.
+While we expect our suppliers and contractors to conduct activities on behalf of Cigna in a manner that is consistent with our Code, Cigna also has a Supplier Code of Ethics, which we include in our standard supplier contracts.
+Both of these codes set forth several basic ethical principles, including compliance with all applicable laws, rules, and regulations; avoidance of conflicts of interest; protection of company assets; and a commitment to behave ethically.

 A Strict Stance against Bribery and Corruption